Iowa Land Value · Overview

 Current Results — the most recent results from the annual Iowa State University Land Value Survey.

-Charts — a comparison of land value trends across regions, data sources, and over time.
+Graphs — a comparison of land value trends across regions, data sources, and over time.

 Interactive County Maps — spatial visualization of land value and changes in land value for each of the 99 counties in Iowa.